BPAndrea/prtcs/README.md

-# Created readme file to the new project.
+# Created readme file to the new project.✔👌🍕
+💚